In final leg of vote, Egypt's Islamists eye majority

 JOBS AND HOMES

-In Shubra al-Khaima, where many voters are illiterate laborers and factory workers, poll officials said many citizens had turned up just to avoid paying a fine for not voting.
+In Shubra al-Khaima, where many voters are illiterate labourers and factory workers, poll officials said many citizens had turned up just to avoid paying a fine for not voting.

-However, turnout on Tuesday and Wednesday seemed lower than in the first rounds, some poll organizers said, with many voters apparently feeling the result was already decided.
+However, turnout on Tuesday and Wednesday seemed lower than in the first rounds, some poll organisers said, with many voters apparently feeling the result was already decided.

 Rania, a 37-year-old housewife, said she had voted for the FJP because they will create more jobs for the young and provide apartments.